Our Favorite Easter Menus of All Time

 Entertaining family and friends at Easter has never been so easy.
 Set up the sideboard with crystal and silver or simply dust off the patio chairs and get ready for some backyard fun.
-These carefree easter lunch menus and spring brunch recipes offer something for everyone – from a traditional Family Easter Lunch in the Dining Room to an Outdoor Tea and Easter Egg Hunt.
+These carefree easter lunch menus and spring brunch recipes offer something for everyone.
 The recipes are all about fresh seasonal flavor and the supermarkets are loaded with bargains.
 Stick with a single lunch menu or browse through them all and put together your own collection of recipes.
 Many have components that can be prepared ahead on Saturday, so there’s no last minute scrambling before the guests arrive.

 Formal Family Easter Dinner

 Recipe: Sweet-Hot Plum-Glazed Ham

 Plum preserves spiked with fresh citrus, ginger, and crushed red pepper update the traditional baked ham.
 A creamy casserole of scalloped potatoes and tender Asparagus Amandine round out this family-pleasing menu.
 Sliced strawberries and spiced pecans make colorful Baby Blue Salad a perennial holiday favorite.
 Warm, fluffy rolls straight from the oven are a must-have on Easter Sunday, and our make-ahead Refrigerator Yeast Rolls take the stress out of holiday cooking.
 And of course we wouldn’t even think about having Easter without a coconut cake!
 The best part about this layered delicacy is the unexpected twist of tangy lemon filling.